 This is exactly what our traders do too, for all of our clients, and you can learn exactly how by clicking here, and letting us show you.

 So, I agree with Peter Lynch, his quote and his philosophy and I raise my glass – currently a rather nice Shiraz, as a matter of fact.
-Not sure what they are serving “down the back”, but then again I haven’t been sitting in cash awaiting a bear market correction, for the past few years, hence why I am not sat back there!!
+Not sure what they are serving “down the back”, but then again I haven’t sat in cash awaiting a bear market correction, for the past few years, hence why I am not sat back there!!

 So if you would like to join my clients and I, up the front and in front, then I also raise a glass to you and your future journey into the markets – we look forward to serving you and helping you get the most out of the opportunity we call life.